asyncapi/website/pages/docs/tools/asyncapi-cli.md

 ---

 ## Install CLI Using NPM and Node
 To use the AsynAPI CLI tool, you must have Node.js version 10 or higher and NPM installed on your PC.
-To check if you already have Node installed, run this in your terminal:
+To check if you already have both installed, run the following commands in your terminal:

 ```sh
 # check if node is installed